Two-dimensional grain boundary networks: stochastic particle models and kinetic limits: Previous kinetic models

-Kinetic equations for Flyvbjerg's model \cite{flyvbjerg1993model} are of the form \be \partial_t f_n(a,t)+c(n-6)\partial_af_n(a,t) =\sum_{m =n- 1}^{n+1}T_{n,m}(f)f_m(a,t), \quad n = 0,1, \dots ., \ee where tridiagonal coupling is given by The transition rates $T_{n,m}$ for grains evolving from $m$ to $n$ sides contain boundary terms $f_k(0,t)$ which make (\ref{flyvbjerg}) nonlinear.
+where tridiagonal coupling is given by The transition rates $T_{n,m}$ for grains evolving from $m$ to $n$ sides contain boundary terms $f_k(0,t)$ which make (\ref{flyvbjerg}) nonlinear.
 An assumption for determining $T_{n,m}$ is that networks have zero first-neighbor correlations.
 This means that for any grain with $l$ sides, the probability that a neighboring grain has $j$ sides is independent of $l$, and proportional to $j$.
 To keep $T_{n,m}$ in a simplified form, Flyvbjerg assumptions required his model to allow for 1 and 0 sided grains.
 Simulations later showed these topologies were essentially negligible.
 In general, the comparison between Flyvbjerg's model and experimental data is surprisingly accurate, with frequencies of topologies differing by only a few percentage points.